Photoshop Actions & Workflows

 Inserting a Levels Adjustment layer can help you see and edit details hidden deep in the darker portions of your image.
 This is a trick I started using years ago, when retouching photos, but it works just as well for UI design.
 It’s far easier and better than cranking up the brightness on your display, which only goes so far.
 Just run this Action and move the adjustment layer to the very top layer.
 Turn it on when you need to see shadow details.
 Turn it off the rest of the time.

-This action adds a group with the three main colour blindness types and monochrome as adjustment layers.
+This action adds a group with the three main colour blindness types, monochrome and a value check as adjustment layers.
 Place the group at the top of your layers and toggled the adjustment layers on and off to view your entire document with the colour blindness type applied.

 Copies the current bitmap selection using Copy Merged, creates a new document to match the clipboard’s size, then pastes.